The 10 Best Luxury Hotels in Barcelona + Custom Advice

 Those looking for stylish modernity in a neoclassical building on Barcelona’s most upscale shopping street are in luck.
 And they’ll even throw in a rooftop swimming pool.

-Yes, even though you couldn’t pick a better location for sightseeing and shopping there are so many reasons to stay at ‘home’: the spacious suites, the sunsets with city views from rooftop bar Dolce Vitae, and the ridiculous attention to detail from staff.
+Yes, even though you couldn’t pick a better location for checking off the best things to do in Barcelona there are so many reasons to stay at ‘home’ here: the spacious suites, the sunsets with city views from rooftop bar Dolce Vitae, and the ridiculous attention to detail from staff.

-Traveling couples gave it a near perfect 9.6 score.
+Traveling couples in Barcelona gave it a near perfect 9.6 score.

 Facilities: spa, gym, tanning salon, sauna, room service, restaurant.